putyourlightson/craft-blitz/README.md

 #### Apache

-In Apache this is achieved with `mod_rewrite` by adding a rewrite rule to the root .htaccess file, just before the rewrites provided by Craft.
+In Apache this is achieved with `mod_rewrite` by adding a rewrite rule to the virtual host `.conf` file (this [article](https://nystudio107.com/blog/stop-using-htaccess-files-no-really) explains how), or the root `.htaccess` file if you must, just before the rewrites provided by Craft.
 Change `cache/blitz` to whatever the cache folder path is set to in the plugin settings.

-If the "Query String Caching" setting is set to `Do not cache URLs with query strings` or `Cache URLs with query strings as unique pages` then use the following code.
+If the “Query String Caching” setting is set to `Do not cache URLs with query strings` or `Cache URLs with query strings as unique pages` then use the following code.

 ```
 # Blitz cache rewrite